 How many disruptions do you deal with during an average hour at your desk?
 Disruptions cost you mental energy and time, so focus on eliminating them where possible.

-Studies have show that it takes the brain up to fifteen minutes to re-focus on a task after an interruption – that’s a lot of lost time.
-Mute all notifications on your smartphone and lock it in a drawer during work, or look at apps for your computer like Concentrate which block social media and other websites.
+Studies have shown that it takes the brain up to fifteen minutes to re-focus on a task after an interruption – that’s a lot of lost time.
+Mute all notifications on your smartphone and lock it in a drawer during work, or look at apps for your computers like Concentrate which block social media and other websites.
 Batch process your email at set times rather than jumping on every message as it comes in, and always write buffer time into your schedule directly after a meeting – this means you can process the actions and fire off a few notes or memos straight away while everything is still fresh in your mind – and tick off a few things before they have a chance to fester away on your to-do list.

 Remember to take regular screen breaks and try to get outside for a walk at lunchtime, no matter how snowed under you feel – doing this will kickstart your brain again and give you a productivity boost, so what you ‘spend’ in time you’ll gain back later in the day.